Postnatal and Infant feeding

 Each afternoon during the week our BSU provides outpatient follow up which is available to women who have had their baby at the Royal Hospital for Women and are in the first 2 weeks after the birth of the baby.
 This service is provided by appointment only.

-Each morning there is a Lactation Consultant to offer extra support for breastfeeding women and their babies whilst an inpatient at the Royal Hospital for Women.
-The midwife can secure a time Monday, Wednesday, Thursday and Friday between 8.30 and 11.30 am and Tuesday afternoons 1 - 4 pm (except public holidays).
+Each day there is a Lactation Consultant to offer extra support for breastfeeding women and their babies whilst an inpatient at the Royal Hospital for Women.
+Your midwife can make the 45min appointment for you whilst you are on the ward as needed.
+This is a complement to the breastfeeding support offered by midwives during your stay.

-For more information, please refer to the second on Antenatal Classes or the link below to make a booking:
+For more information, please refer to the section on Antenatal Education Sessions or the link below to make a booking:

-During your stay in hospital, after the birth of your baby, you will be able to attend a range of free postnatal education sessions on breastfeeding.
-Please ask one of the staff on your ward for more information.
+During your stay in hospital, after the birth of your baby, you will be able to attend free postnatal education sessions on breastfeeding.
+Please ask our staff for more information.

 Lactation support in the Newborn Care Centre